mergesort/Contrails/CONFIG.md

 > This is the title of the custom feed.
 Maximum length is 24 characters.

-Emotional Support Pets
+Apple Feed

 # description

 > This is the description of the feed.

-Cute animals feed
+A feed of Apple discussion

 # searchTerms